 Some people do not experience pain, so they live with the condition.
 Others monitor and make adjustments to their lifestyle.
 In a few situations foot surgery is an option.

-Is there ever an urgent situation where foot surgery is necessary?
+Is there ever an urgent situation wherein foot surgery is necessary?

 If the skin gets infected, then surgery is necessary.
 You do not want the infection to spread to the bloodstream.

 How do I prevent a hammertoe?

 Make sure you keep your toes flexible.
 Keep them moving.
 You can do this by avoiding shoes that constrict your feet.
 If you suspect that you have a hammertoe, visit a foot specialist.
 This will allow you to get a thorough examination of your condition and the available treatment options.